ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 ##Putting it Together

-So, now we have the following code which defines a custom button service containing a read-only characteristic:
+So, now we have code that defines a custom button service containing a read-only characteristic:

 ```c